Rishabh04-02/Master-Slave-Replication-in-PSQL/README.md

 2018-03-11 19:08:56.071 UTC [8794] LOG:  started streaming WAL from primary at 0/5000000 on timeline 1
 ```

-You can see the replicate user on the master server :
+You can see the replica user on the master server :
 ```
-postgres=# select * from pg_stat_activity  where usename = 'replicate' ;
+postgres=# select * from pg_stat_activity  where usename = 'replica' ;
 -[ RECORD 1 ]----+------------------------------
 datid            |
 datname          |